strapi/documentation/docs/developer-docs/latest/development/plugins/upload.md

 </script>
 ```

-::: warning
+:::caution
-You have to send FormData in your request body
+You have to send FormData in your request body.
 :::

 ## Upload files related to an entry